Accenture/openathon-2018-spring-boot-cloud/readme.md

 ### 2.8) Make and update and roll out the changes without service downtime

 Make some change and deploy a rolling update.
-For example change the text string returned by BookController class in file `src\main\java\deors\demos\microservices\BookController.java`:
+For example change the text string returned by BookController class in file `src\main\java\cse\openathon\microservices\BookController.java`:

 Rebuild and push the new image to the registry: